-As a kid, I was always fascinated by impossible bottles specifically, the traditional and most popular one known as Ship in a Bottle.
-And like most, I also wondered how in the world they got those amazing multi-sail vessels inside the bottle through the small mouth and narrow neck.
+As a kid, I was always fascinated by impossible bottles, specifically the traditional and most popular one known as Ship in a Bottle.
+And like most, I wondered how in the world they got those amazing multi-sail vessels inside the bottle through the small mouth and narrow neck.
+If you are still wondering, click on the link at the bottom of this post for a short “How To” video clip.
 I never actually owned a ship in a bottle.
 Perhaps it was because mom knew it wasn’t a toy and it was way too much to spend on a dust collecting ornament.
 But by the time I was able to afford one (completed or as a kit) the fad was already over.
 Well, at least it was for me.
-There have been and always will be hobbyists who enjoy building and/or collecting ships in a bottle.
+There are still many hobbyists who enjoy building and/or collecting ships in a bottle.

-Perhaps this is the least inspirational of all my devotions so far, but I believe that in order to inspire the body of Christ to be the lighthouse it was intended to be it must be admonished and reminded of its true purpose.
-It needs to turn on its inactivate beacons and begin to shine as one so that the whole world can see that there is a safe place for all who are heavy laden and weary.
+Perhaps this is one of the least inspirational of all my devotions so far, but I believe that in order to inspire the church, especially in the western world, to be the lighthouse it was intended to be it must be admonished and reminded of its true purpose.
+Inactive beacons (Believers) need to start shining alongside those who are active so that the world can see that there truly is a safe place for all who are heavy laden and weary.

 Are you a lighthouse in a bottle?

-Does going to church, singing some hymns, listening to a sermon, and contributing financially to the ministry make you feel spiritually complete?
+Does going to church, singing some songs, listening to a sermon, and contributing financially to the ministry make you feel spiritually complete?

 Are you more comfortable hanging around with other Christians than sharing your faith with nonbelievers?

 Do you believe that praying for missionaries and supporting them financially fulfills the Great Commission (Matthew 28:19)?